-- 1 Click Start, choose All Programs, CD (DVD) Recorder, RecordNow!, and then click RecordNow! again. - 2 Select the Backup Projects tab. - 3 Select File Archive. - 4 Insert a blank CD or DVD into the drive. - 5 Place a check mark in the Changed since box to limit the scan to files that have been changed since the last time you completed a File Archive. - 6 Add your files to the Archive window: - Select one or more categories from the list on the left and click Scan.
-RecordNow! scans your hard disk for files related to the category. - Drag files from the Windows Explorer to the Archive window. - 7 Click the Burn icon when all of your files have been added.
+- 1 Click Start, choose All Programs, Sonic RecordNow!, and then click RecordNow!. - 2 Select the Backup Projects tab. - 3 Select File Archive. - 4 Insert a blank CD or DVD into the drive. - 5 Place a check mark in the Changed since box to limit the scan to files that have been changed since the last time you completed a File Archive. - 6 Add your files to the Archive window: - Select one or more categories from the list on the left and click Scan.
+RecordNow! scans your hard disk for files related to the category and moves them to the Archive window on the right. - Drag files from the Windows Explorer to the Archive window. - 7 Click the Burn icon when all of your files have been added.
 If the files do not fit on one disc, File Archive asks you for additional discs.